 \subsection{Automatic workflow optimization}

-The aim of our framework is to automatically construct and optimize the radiomics workflow out of a large number of algorithms and their associated hyperparameters.
+The aim of our framework is to automatically optimize radiomics workflow construction out of a large number of algorithms and associated hyperparameters.
 To this end, we identified three key requirements.
-First, as the optimal combination of algorithms may vary per application, our optimization strategy should adapt the workflow per application.
-Second, while model selection is typically performed before hyperparameter tuning, it has been shown that these two problems are not independent \citep{RN56}.
+First, our optimization strategy should adapt the workflow per application as the optimal combination may vary.
+Second, while model selection is typically performed before hyperparameter tuning, it has been shown that these two problems are not independent \cite{RN56}.
 Thus, combined optimization is required.
-Third, to prevent over-fitting, all optimization should be performed on a training dataset and thereby independent from the test dataset \citep{RN694, RN684, RN686}.
-As manual model selection and hyperparameter tuning is not feasible in a large solution space and not reproducible, all optimization should be automatic.
+Third, to prevent over-fitting, all optimization should be performed on a training dataset, independent from the test dataset \cite{RN694, RN684, RN686}.
+As manual model selection and hyperparameter tuning is not feasible in a large search space and not reproducible, all optimization should be automatic.